Love Sees No Colour

-"Love Sees No Colour" is a song recorded by German act U96.
+"Love Sees No Colour" is a song by German musical act U96.
 It was released in May 1993 as the first single off its second album, Replugged (1993), on which it appears as second track.
 It added sung male vocals, which was also going to be one of the distinctive marks of the project.
 The words contained in the title are the only lyrics of the song.
 It achieved success in many countries, including Austria, Denmark, Finland, Germany, Spain, Sweden and Switzerland where it reached the top 10.
 On the Eurochart Hot 100, "Love Sees No Colour" peaked at number 10.
 German band Bass Bumpers participated in several remixes of the song.

+In a strange way, the song is looking like track Living on Video (1983) from Quebec's group Trans-X.